PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 17:26:59
+Last updated: 2024-04-05 17:27:32
-Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy
+Random Quote: I poured my blood, sweat and tears into that building.
+Though, to be fair, a lot of that happened the day I accidentally fell down the elevator shaft. - Ted Mosby